linode/docs/docs/guides/websites/lms/how-to-install-moodle-on-ubuntu-2004/index.md

 1. Review the release information, ensure that no issues are indicated, and continue.
 Allow the next page to load fully — it may take some time — and ensure that all of the components listed indicate "Success".
 Then, continue.

-1. Complete the form for creating a Moodle site administrator, and, on the next page, similarly complete the form for information about your Moodle site.
+1. Complete the form for creating a Moodle site administrator and, on the next page, complete the form with information about your Moodle site.

 1. Return to your server's command line, and modify the Moodle directory's permissions to prevent writing except by the directory owner (the root user):